Emergent literacies: Alphabetic knowledge

 Alphabetic knowledge is a key component of emergent literacy.
 It consists of knowing, naming and writing the letters of the alphabet.
 It is the knowledge of all letters (uppercase and lowercase) as well as their sounds.
 This component relates to the understanding that letters are different from each other and recognizing letters everywhere.
 Generally, the order in which children learn alphabetic knowledge is: uppercase letters, lowercase letters then letter-sound correspondences.
 One well known start to learning alphabetic knowledge is singing the ABCs.
 Many kids can recite the alphabet by age 5 and it is a common practice among children.
-It is important to note that reciting or singing the song does not mean a child can make the letter-sound connections, they may simply have a song memorized.
+Reciting or singing the song does not mean a child can make the letter-sound connections; they may simply have a song memorized.
 There is no strong data that this recitation will help a child with their alphabetic knowledge or be a predictor of literacy success.
 Conversely, there is a connection between letter-naming, which is the ability to name a letter when it is displayed randomly and by itself, and a child's ability to read proficiently in future grades.
 Children that know at least 10 letters by the end of preschool are less likely to have reading difficulties later on.